-The newspaper refused to decide whether to suspend the person accused of harassment until after the internal investigation is concluded, Saeed added.
+The newspaper refused to decide whether to suspend the person accused of assault until after the internal investigation is concluded, Saeed added.

 Anwar Rifai, a legal consultant at EMG, which is owned by Egypt’s General Intelligence Service, confirmed to Mada Masr that an internal investigation is currently underway, that statements will be heard from both Shamy and the individual being accused, and that the results of the internal investigation will be published.

 On Friday, Shamy filed a legal complaint (12599/2018) at the Dokki Police Station, in which she accused a prominent figure at the newspaper of sexually assaulting her, both physically and verbally, on several occasions in the past month, Saeed told Mada Masr.
 The complaint lists the individual as “one of her employers at the newspaper for which she works.”
 The complaint was subsequently referred to the public prosecution, which heard Shamy’s testimony on Friday and those of two other witnesses the following day.

 The journalist requested that several of her colleagues be questioned by the prosecution as witnesses, as well as Youm7 Editor in Chief Khaled Salah, and the man she accused of assaulting her, according to Saeed.
 The lawyer told Mada Masr that Shamy has testimonies and evidence implicating the individual, which she will also submit to the prosecution.